bodkan/ku-popgen2023/README.md

 ## If you want to use the RStudio server provided for the course

+**I was told this `setup_env()` was already ran for every participant.
+You don't have to do the below step yourself then, but I'm leaving it here regardless in case you run into trouble.**

-**If you want to use** the [online RStudio server](http://emily.popgen.dk:3838/) provided by the course organizers, you should run this bit of code in the R console after you log in:
+If you want to use the [online RStudio server](http://emily.popgen.dk:3838/) provided by the course organizers, you should run this bit of code in the R console after you log in:

 ```
 library(slendr)
 setup_env(agree = TRUE)
 ```

-This will automatically install and set up necessary Python modules. **The server is quite slow, so the process can easily take five or more minutes!**
+This will automatically install and set up necessary Python modules.
+The server is quite slow, so the process can easily take five or more minutes!

 ## If you want to use your computer (just in case the server is slow)